huntzhan/morden-python-project-template/README.md

 1. Install [cookiecutter](https://github.com/audreyr/cookiecutter) if you haven't.

-2. Run the following command to Initialize project from the template:
+2. Run the following command to Initialize your project from this template:

    ```bash
    cookiecutter https://github.com/huntzhan/morden-python-project-template.git